tnballo/high-assurance-rust/src/chp3/_index.md

 >
 > Because the core project is based on an open-source library[^Scapegoat], we know that working within these constraints is viable for non-trivial codebases.

-Now, being a new language, Rust is not yet certified for use in a safety-critical setting - although this is an area of industry effort[^Ferrocene] and research[^RustCrit].
+Now, being a new language, Rust is not yet widely certified for use in safety-critical settings - although this is an area of industry effort[^Ferrocene] and research[^RustCrit].
-There is no Rust counterpart to the MISRA C guidelines.
+There is a qualified Rust compiler for automotive (ISO 26262) and industrial (IEC 61508) usecases, but there is no Rust counterpart to the MISRA C guidelines.
 Yet.

 Many MISRA C rules are specific to the C language.